2.6 Gait, Assistive Devices, Weight-Bearing Status

 Full weight-bearingFWB100%No restriction

-A bathroom scale at parallel bars is one PTA-friendly way to teach a patient what the assigned percent feels like before ambulation.
+A bathroom scale at the parallel bars is a PTA-friendly way to teach a patient what an assigned percentage feels like before ambulating.
+Confusing TTWB with PWB is a classic trap: a toe-touch patient should never load 50% through the limb.

 Assistive Device Fitting